EECOLOR/typeclassopedia/README.md

       def append(a: T, b: T): T
     }

-This means that for every type `T` that has a function with a signature `(T):T` it's easy to define an `Semigroup`.
+This means that for every type `T` that has a function with a signature `(T):T` it's easy to define a `Semigroup`.
 Note that in this particular case the laws of semigroup dictate which methods could be used.

 *Semigroup* seems to be the name for any type that can be appended.

 If we define it for `String` it would look like this

     object StringSemigroup extends Semigroup[String] {
-      def append(a: T, b: T): T = a + b
+      def append(a: String, b: String): String = a + b }
-    }

 Category